Git

 Rebase or merge

-We recommend that project teams rebase their branches against the upstream branch whenever they diverge.
+We recommend that teams rebase their branches against the downstream branch whenever they diverge.
 This provides a more streamlined and understandable git history, and simplifies squashing.

-Using a merge commit from an upstream branch makes squashing and reverting change more difficult.
+Using a merge commit from an downstream branch makes squashing and reverting change more difficult.

 We also advise squashing unecessary commits before a rebase.
 This simplifies conflict resolution.